alex-kas/nec_terrain/README.md

 ## Exploiting NEC Terrain mobile

+_Instructions changed below_

 ### Introduction and terroot

-The pre-story can be found in http://forum.xda-developers.com/showthread.php?t=2515602 Many useful scripts, links and the most important the rooting app, **terroot**,  can be found in https://github.com/x29a/nec_terrain_root.
+The pre-story can be found in http://forum.xda-developers.com/showthread.php?t=2515602 Many useful scripts, links and the most important the unlocking app, **terroot**,  can be found in https://github.com/x29a/nec_terrain_root.
 The latter is an easily traceable app which implements the method (my, in fact) outlined in http://forum.xda-developers.com/showpost.php?p=61542922&postcount=186 (also few posts before and all way down)